scaladus/opinionated-scala/README.md

 }

 An important difference between abstract classes and traits is multiple inheritance which is possible with traits but not with abstract classes.
-This does not matter though, because we consider multiple inheritance (and even inheritance itself) as useless to extremely dangerous anyways most of the time.
+This does not matter though, because we discourage multiple inheritance (and often even inheritance itself) anyways most of the time.

 ### Constructing classes with constraints
 Sometimes a class must adhere to certain constraints.
 These constraints should be represented as types as much as possible and reasonable.